haroonsyed/CpuRayTracer/README.md

 1. Clone this repo using <br>
 `git clone https://github.com/haroonsyed/CpuRayTracer.git --recursive`
 2. Install cmake
-3. Open the folder containing repo in visual studio
+3. Open the folder containing repo in visual studio, run main.cpp

     or

-3. Run `cmake ..`
+3. CD into build folder and run `cmake ..`
-4. Open generated solution in visual studio and run main.cpp
+4. Open generated solution (in build folder) in visual studio and run main.cpp

 **Linux**
 1. Clone this repo using <br>